Dhanush-M555/KubeSim/README.md

 - **Pod Scheduling**: Schedule pods (threads) on nodes using configurable algorithms
 - **Resource Monitoring**: Track CPU usage across nodes and pods
 - **Health Checks**: Detect unhealthy nodes and pods
-- **Auto-Scaling**: Automatically scale the cluster based on resource usage
+- **Auto-Scaling**: ⚠️ **Caution: The auto-scaling feature is still under construction.
+It is recommended not to use it until the upcoming update.**
 - **Interactive UI**: Visualize cluster state, resource usage, and pod distribution

 ## API Endpoints